JOURNAL ARTICLES

 F. Glöcklhofer,* P. Kautny, P. Fritz, B. Stöger, J. Fröhlich

-10. Thiophene ring-fragmentation reactions: Principles and scale-up towards NLO materials [Link]
+10. Thiophene ring-fragmentation reactions: Principles and scale-up towards NLO materials [Link] [Repository link, open access]

 D. Lumpi,* J. Steindl, S. Steiner, V. Carl, P. Kautny, M. Schön, F. Glöcklhofer, B. Holzer, B. Stöger, E. Horkel, C. Hametner, G. Reider, M. D. Mihovilovic, J. Fröhlich